 The first pair of stilts I owned were poweriser bouncy stilts when they came out in 2004.
 I proceeded to bounce around performing at various festivals including the Montreal Jazz festival for several consecutive years.
-They are short, and using powerisers is much more tiring than regular pole stilts which I greatly prefer, however sometimes the costume goes with the curved construction.
+They are short, and using powerisers is much more tiring than regular pole stilts, however sometimes the costume goes with the curved construction.
 I am not an acrobat and do not perform flips in the air, but if your event requires a bouncy stilter I am one of the only women in Toronto who is available with a pair and a few select costumes to go well with it.

 The above set of photos spans 5 summers of work at the Montreal Jazz Festival 2005-2009.
 I had so much fun wearing that custom bouncy crayfish costume three years in a row for the Louisiana parade that happened daily during the festival.
 Too bad I could not keep it!
 I brought back the pink and green costumes from Rio de Jenairo Brazil which were escola de samba carnival costumes, and adapted them for Brazilian Drumcore parades in Montreal.
 I also no longer have those costumes.